yiisoft/yii2/docs/guide/url.md

 Internal routes and parameters are what you're dealing with when implementing an application using Yii.

 Each controller and its action has a corresponding internal route such as `site/index`.
-Here `site` is referred to as controller ID while `test` is referred to as action ID.
+Here `site` is referred to as controller ID while `index` is referred to as action ID.
 If controller belongs to a module, internal route is prefixed with the module ID such as `blog/post/index` for a blog module.

 Creating URLs